 In short, their pros and cons are as follows:

-- Mineral oils are longer shelf life and stable boiling point but are easily containable with water.
+- Mineral oils have a longer shelf life and stable boiling point but are easily contaminable with water.
 They are also non-corrosive and harder to clean.

-- DOT fluids have limited shelf life and variable boiling point (due to their hygroscopic properties).
+- DOT fluids have limited shelf life and variable boiling points (due to their hygroscopic properties).
 On the other hand, they are easy to clean and corrosive.

 Power Meters

-Unfortunately for Shimano, their power meters’ reputation is not as positive due to the accuracy and reliability issues.
+Unfortunately for Shimano, their power meters’ reputation is not as positive due to issues with accuracy and reliability.
 Watch the following videos for more info.

-On the other hand, SRAM uses Quarq power meters, known for their accuracy and reliability.
-So unless you plan on using a 3rd party meter, such as the Favero Assioma pedals, SRAM clearly wins here (also in terms of price).
+On the other hand, SRAM uses Quarq power meters, which are known for their accuracy and reliability.
+So, unless you plan on using a third-party meter, such as the Favero Assioma pedals, SRAM clearly wins here (also in terms of price).

 Appearance